zero-copy-labs/deploy-ui-to-cloudflare/README.md

 3. **Deployment failures**: Check if your build output in `DIST_FOLDER` is correct and contains all necessary files for your site.

 4. **Headers not applied**: Verify that your `HEADERS` JSON is valid and properly formatted.

+5. **GitHub deployments not showing**: Ensure your workflow has the `deployments: write` permission.

 ## License